Dates, Prices and Logistics

-We’re offering trips in May and September.
-We think these are the two best times of year to enjoy Provence.
+We offer trips in May and September, the two best times of year to enjoy Provence:

-For those who like to plan ahead: we’ll announce our 2019 schedule on March 1, 2018.
-Join our mailing list to receive our annual schedule announcement, as well as two or three newsletters a year.
+For those who like to plan ahead: we’ll announce our 2020 schedule on March 1, 2019.
+We’ll be offering two Luberon Experience trips in May 2020 and two in September.
+Join our mailing list to receive our annual schedule announcement, as well as three or four newsletters a year.

 Triple occupancy is also possible.
 Contact us for pricing information.

 Our price represents an outstanding value, with almost all expenses for the week included: